rsedxcftvgyhbujnkiqwe/castaway-plugins/RevertsChangelog.md

   - Melee kills refill 75% of your charge meter
   - Taking damage while shield charging reduces remaining charging time
 - **The reverted Soda Popper's visuals have been updated to be more historically accurate to its release version.
 When the Hype meter is full, the glow now shows up as a Mini-Crits glow instead of a purple glow.**
-  - The purple glow will only appear if the Scout equips the Crit-a-Cola due to how the game technically handles Mini-Crit conditions.
+  - The purple glow will only appear if the Scout equips the Crit-a-Cola or the Bonk!
+Atomic Punch due to how the game technically handles Mini-Crit conditions.

 ### April 21, 2025
 - **The Dead Ringer is now reverted to its most accurate state before Gun Mettle.
 90% damage resistance for up to 6.5 seconds that gets reduced by damage received.
 This Dead Ringer is now able to tank 5 backstabs and 8 stickybombs from 125 HP, and 14 stickybombs when using the Kunai at 200 HP.
 The previous version of the revert would only tank 1 backstab and up to 4 to 5 stickybombs.**